cbrunnkvist/ansistrano-symfony-deploy/README.md

 symfony_env: prod
 symfony_php_path: php # The PHP executable to use for all command line tasks

+symfony_console_path: 'app/console' # If using Symfony 3+ this should be 'bin/console'

 symfony_run_composer: true
 symfony_composer_path: "{{ ansistrano_deploy_to }}/composer.phar"
 symfony_composer_options: '--no-dev --optimize-autoloader --no-interaction'